mendix/docs/content/howto/write-data/index.md

 ## 5 Consuming OData resources in your Mendix app

-Just like in the Catalog you can see the CRUD capabilities of entities, attributes, and associations inside the Data Hub pane of the Mendix Studio Pro.
+Just like in the Catalog you can see the CRUD capabilities of entities, attributes, and associations inside the Data Hub pane of Studio Pro.

- Version 1: The CRUD capabilities displayed in Studio Pro correspond to the values in the Catalog and also the support in Studio Pro.
- Version 2: If Studio Pro supports displaying CRUD capabilities, then the values correspond to the values in the Catalog
+In Studio Pro you might not see the same CRUD capabilities highlighted as in the Data Hub Catalog.
+A CRUD capability will only be highlighted when it is both supported by the contract and also by Studio Pro.

 ![crud capabilities](attachments/crud-capabilities.png)

 To consume an OData entity:
  1. Inside the Data Hub pane start typing in the search field
  2. Select your entity from the Data Hub pane.
-If you're not seeing any or enough results, try enabling the **Show development environment** filter on your search.
+By default it shows only results published to the production environment.
+If you also want to see results from other environments, please click the filter button and check the **Show development environment** checkbox.
- 3. Drag an entity to the Domain Model.
+ 3. Drag the entity to the domain model.
- 4. Consume that entity anywhere in your module just like a local entity.
-This is based on the CRUD capabilities.

- Is this part necessary??: After dragging an entity to the Domain Model you are free to change the properties as you wish.
- Is this part necessary??: When consuming the resources inside Microflows, Pages, ... it acts the same as a local entity.
- Is this part necessary??: In the Domain Model external entities have a purple color so it is easy to distinguish between different types.
- Is this part necessary??: If this is the first entity from a Service inside the module, then this action will also add the Service to the module.
+ 4. Now you have an external entity in your domain model.
+Depending on the capabilities, for example the CRUD capabilities, you can use them to model your app as you would normally do.